jagodevreede/semver-check/README.md

 If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker, or better yet create a Pull Request

+If you contribute to this project please follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for commit messages.

+## How to release

+**Prerequisites:**
+- Have pgp keys getup on your machine
+- Have access to the group id on https://s01.oss.sonatype.org/

+First stage the release:

+> ```mvn -Ppublication clean deploy -DaltDeploymentRepository=local::default::file://`pwd`/target/staging-deploy```

 ----

 ## Open source licensing info